slagyr/speclj/README.md

 	(should-not ...)

 ### What's that thing at the end?
-At the very end of the file is an invocation of `(conclude-single-file-run)`.
+At the very end of the file is an invocation of `(run-specs)`.
 This is a benign call that will execute all the specs if the file is evaluated in isolation.
 It provides a convenience that editors and IDEs don't provide yet for speclj.

-	(conclude-single-file-run)
+	(run-specs)

 # Contributing
 Clone the master branch, build, and run all the tests: